 Starting Today, Metro B And D Subway Lines Will Run More Often

-Starting today, LA Metro is increasing the frequency of subway lines B and D (aka the Red and Purple lines).
-Instead of every 15 minutes, the trains will run every 12 minutes for most of the day.
+LA Metro is increasing the frequency of subway lines B and D (aka the Red and Purple lines).
+Instead of every 15 minutes, the trains will run every 12 minutes for most of the day, starting Sunday, Sept.
+10.

 - On weekdays, the two trains will run every 12 minutes from about 6 a.m. to 9. pm.